mdlincoln/mdlincoln.github.io/pages/how-did-they-make-that.md

 - [doParallel](https://cran.r-project.org/web/packages/doParallel/vignettes/gettingstartedParallel.pdf): Helps set up parallel R sessions so you can run multiple jobs at the same time, and collect all their results in one place.
 - [clipr](https://github.com/mdlincoln/clipr): A little utility package I wrote for quickly sending R results to my clipboard for pasting elsewhere, such as [Palladio](http://palladio.designhumanities.org/).
 - [ggplot2](http://docs.ggplot2.org/current/index.html): creates beautiful 2D plots for both screen and page.
-- [animation](https://cran.r-project.org/web/packages/animation/index.html): Makes animated GIFs from ggplot2
+- [animation](https://cran.r-project.org/web/packages/animation/index.html): Makes animated GIFs from ggplot2.

 ## Services

 - [Digital Ocean](https://www.digitalocean.com/): cloud hosting service for quickly spinning up a lot of processors to run R jobs in parallel for relatively low $$$.
-The only thing I actually had to pay for (though technically it was all free student credit - and yes, MS office and Adobe products I pay for indirectly through UMD and the student technology fee.)
+This was the only software I actually had to directly pay for.